 Once the installation is completed you can verify that it was successful by using the following command:

 # pip2 --version pip 18.1 from /usr/lib/python2.7/dist-packages/pip (python 2.7)

 - Install Pip for Python 3 on Debian 10

-Run the command below to installing Pip for python 3 on Debian 10:
+Run the command below to install Pip for python 3 on Debian 10:

 sudo apt install python3-venv python3-pip